Coronavirus: Charities and Not for Profits

 - £360m in cash grants to charities providing key services and supporting vulnerable people.
 This funding will come direct from government departments

-- £370m to small / medium local charities on the front lime of the crisis, providing food, medicines and financial advice.
+- £370m to small / medium local charities on the front line of the crisis, providing food, medicines and financial advice.
 This will include funding through a grant to the National Lottery Community Fund

 - The matching of all donations raised at the BBC’s Big Night In fundraising event on 23 April, with a minimum of £20m to the National Emergencies Trust appeal.

-Those benefitting from the £360m allocation will include hospices, St Johns Ambulance, victims charities, including domestic abuse, vulnerable children charities and Citizens Advice Bureau. relevant government departments will aim to identify the priority recipients so that they receive their money quickly in the coming weeks.
+Those benefitting from the £360m allocation will include hospices, St Johns Ambulance, victims charities, including domestic abuse, vulnerable children charities and Citizens Advice Bureau.
+Relevant government departments will aim to identify the priority recipients so that they receive their money quickly in the coming weeks.
 The application process for the National Lottery Community Funding should also be operational within weeks.

 The government have confirmed that some charities can claim Gift Aid on payments for cancelled events.
 For the duration of the coronavirus outbreak, if someone chooses not to claim a refund for a cancelled charity event, the value of the refund will be treated as a donation and therefore be eligible for Gift Aid.
 This change will also apply to theatres and other cultural venues recognised as charities.